Online Workshop: Crafting Character Voice in Humor Pieces

 We'll cover:

-I’ll share the editing tricks I use and walk you through some “before and afters” showing how I edit my pieces for character voice, and we’ll also do some editing exercises together.
+I’ll share the editing tricks I use and walk you through some “before and afters” showing how I edit my pieces for character voice.
+We’ll also do some editing exercises together (which is more fun than it sounds, I swear).Plus, brainstorming techniques you can use if you’re stuck!

-Throughout this workshop, we’ll have many interactive group exercises so you can start applying these principles right away in a supportive and encouraging environment.
+This workshop features many interactive writing exercises throughout, so you can start applying these principles right away in a supportive and encouraging environment.
 You’ll also have the opportunity to meet fellow humor writers and ask questions along the way.

-This workshop is designed for writers who have some familiarity and experience writing short-form humor pieces in the style of publications such as McSweeney's Internet Tendency, The New Yorker Shouts & Murmurs, The Belladonna Comedy, Points in Case, and Weekly Humorist.
+Everyone is welcome and we’ll review some basic principles of short-form humor writing before diving specifically into voice.
+This workshop is recommended for writers who have some familiarity or interest in writing short-form humor pieces in the style of publications such as McSweeney's Internet Tendency, The New Yorker Shouts & Murmurs, The Belladonna Comedy, Points in Case, and Weekly Humorist.

 About the instructor